 MSPs can help identify problems and opportunities that are not visible to internal IT teams.
 For example, the service provider may recognise similar issues across multiple departments.
 Rather than implementing siloed solutions, the MSP can recommend solutions that work across the business to solve key challenges and gain increased visibility across departments.

-3. Freeing up internal IT teams to focus on high-value tasks
+3. Free internal IT teams to focus on high-value tasks

 Working with a trusted IT partner helps internal IT teams shift their focus to more valuable tasks rather than becoming bogged down in maintenance or back office operations.
 Increased digitisation and the rise of cloud-based IT as a service means IT teams now collaborate more closely with other parts of the business.
 Consequently, they’re instrumental in creating new services, optimising processes and recognising areas to drive additional value.
 This is illustrated by the elevation of IT managers to the C-suite.

-4. Offering wide industry expertise for the organisation to leverage
+4. Offer wide industry expertise for the organisation to leverage

 Service providers have wide industry expertise, working with multiple organisations.
 They know what works best; they understand the common challenges faced by that specific industry and know how to solve them.
 Because of the work they do for organisations across similar industries, they can also design best practices that benefit each business.